k0inwork/mud-llm/design/phase-1-foundation-and-content-tools/README.md

 ## 1. Objectives

 This foundational phase establishes the core persistence layer, essential data structures, the server-side presentation mechanism, and the initial content creation tools.
-The primary goal is to have a functional backend capable of storing all game data in a local database and allowing administrators to create initial world content via a web editor.
+The primary goal is to have a functional backend capable of storing all game data in a local database and allowing administrators to create initial world content via a decoupled, API-driven web editor.

 ## 2. Key Components to be Implemented